kannikakabilar/Kannika-Notas/Docker/README.md

 **Registry**
 Docker’s public registry is called Docker hub, which allows you to store images privately.
 In Docker hub, you can store millions of images.
+Inside a registry, you can have a repository for each application, and inside each repository you can have multiple images (for each version of the application) => collection of related images
 - docker push myorg/img
 - docker pull myorg/img

 - Docker Compose: helps manage multi-container docker image with docker-compose.yml
 Services: Each container that your application needs (like a web server, database, etc.).